Governance As Performance

 Different symptoms.
 The same underlying governance misalignment.

-- Board and executive sessions that surface real decision friction
+- Board and executive sessions that make real decision friction visible

 - Governance redesign and embedding where accountability truly sits

-- Ongoing advisory support at moments that matter
+- Ongoing advisory support in moments that matter.

 My work strengthens board judgement so governance remains a source of direction, not friction, when decisions matter most.